HL7/davinci-crd/src/pagecontent/hooks.md

 Of the card types here, conformant client systems SHALL support the [External reference](#external-reference) and [Instructions](#instructions) responses.
 They SHOULD support the remainder.
 Payer servers SHALL support at least one of these response type and MAY support as many as necessary to convey the requirements of the types of coverage they support.

 Response types are listed from least sophisticated to most sophisticated - and potentially more useful/powerful.
-As a rule, the more a card can automate and the more context-specific behavior, the more useful the deision support will be to the clinician and the more likely it will actually be used.
+As a rule, the more a card can automate and the more context-specific behavior, the more useful the decision support will be to the clinician and the more likely it will be used.

 Note: Hook responses will frequently contain multiple cards and those cards may draw from a variety of response types.
 For example, providing links, textual guidance as well as suggestions for alternative orders.

 Additional Note: The Response Types listed here are *not* the same as the types specified above in [Configuration Options](#configuration-options).
 The same response type could correspond to multiple configuration types.
-For example, [External Reference](#external-reference) could cover clinical practice guidelines, pre-authorization requirements, claims attachment requirmenets and other things.
+For example, [External Reference](#external-reference) could cover clinical practice guidelines, pre-authorization requirements, claims attachment requirements and other things.
 Similarly, one configuration type could be satisfied with multiple response types.
 For example, forms requirements might be expressed through a mixture of [External References](#external-reference) and explicit [Request Form Completion](#request-form-completion) responses.

 ##### External Reference
 This provides one or more links to external web pages, PDFs or other resources that provide relevant coverage information.
-These might provide clinical guidelines, pre-authorization requirements, printable forms, etc. Typically these references would be links to information available from the payer's website, though pointers to other authoritative sources are possible too.
+These might provide clinical guidelines, pre-authorization requirements, printable forms, etc. Typically, these references would be links to information available from the payer's website, though pointers to other authoritative sources are possible too.
 The card will have at least one `Card.link`.
-The `Link.type` will be have a type of "absolute".
-E.g.
+The `Link.type` will have a type of "absolute".

+For example, this CDS Hooks [Card](https://cds-hooks.org/specification/1.0/#card-attributes) contains two [Links](https://cds-hooks.org/specification/1.0/#link) - a standard and a printer-friendly version.

 {% raw %}
     {